Amppa/GroupFilesByDate/README.md

     📄 photo2.jpg
   📁 2025-02-20
     📄 document.pdf
-  📜 organize_by_date.js
+  📜 groupFilesByDate.js
 ```

 ## Notes

 - The script uses **DateLastModified** property, not file creation date or EXIF data
-- `.js` files are always excluded from organization
+- `.js` files are excluded
 - If a folder already exists, it will be reused (no duplicates)
 - The script file itself will remain in the root directory

 ## Thanks

-Inspired by work from Yulin Huang
+Inspired by work from Yulin Huang, 2013

 ## Version